odhondt/ndsar/README.md

 ![Filtered covariance](img/filtered.png)

-which can be compared to the reference image called `Simul_PolSAR_Ideal.npy`.
+which can be compared to the reference image `Simul_PolSAR_Ideal.npy`.

 If you use this dataset in your publication, please cite:

 O. D'Hondt, S. Guillaso and O. Hellwich.
 **Iterative Bilateral Filtering of Polarimetric SAR Data.**
 _IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing,  2013, 6, 1628-1639_